zealdocs/zeal/README.md

 ## How to use

 After installing/compiling it you need to download docsets.
-It can be done automatically by clicking 'Options', 'Docsets', 'Download...'.
+It can be done automatically by clicking 'Edit', 'Options', 'Docsets', 'Download...'.

 Currently there are docsets available from Django, Ruby 1 and 2 [1], ExtJS 4.1, Python 2.7.3, Sencha Touch 2.1, Qt 5 [2].